isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Processing.md

 ## Q: How to make sure that a plug-in is always processed?

-If your plug-in always generates sound without need of any audio input, you can add the category "Generator" as subCategories (for example use [kFxGenerator](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/group__plugType.html#ga09060af560cf34b87e14d5dbd839ad52)) or you can return kInfiniteTail in the function [IAudioProcessor::getTailSamples](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#abb6b16a66b2356a4038a778b815dbbf3)
+If your plug-in always generates sound without need of any audio input, you can add the category "Generator" as subCategories (for example use [kFxGenerator](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/group__plugType.html#ga09060af560cf34b87e14d5dbd839ad52)) or you can return kInfiniteTail in the function [Vst:: IAudioProcessor::getTailSamples](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html#abb6b16a66b2356a4038a778b815dbbf3)

 ---